Registered Gas Installers (RGI)

 Why use a Registered Gas Installer?

 - In your home safety comes first.
-So if you're having a natural gas appliance installed, serviced or repaired always use a Registered Gas Installer.
+So if you're having a natural gas appliance or pipework installed, serviced, repaired or removed always use a Registered Gas Installer.

 - By law, only a Registered Gas Installer is permitted to work on domestic natural gas installations.